open-source-labs/Quell/quell-server/README.md

   }
 ```

-When parsing an incoming query, Quell-Server will build a cost associated with the query relative to how laborious it is to retrieve by using the costs provided in the Cost Object.
+When parsing an incoming query, @quell/server will build a cost associated with the query relative to how laborious it is to retrieve by using the costs provided in the Cost Object.
 The costs listed above are the default costs given upon QuellCache instantiation, but these costs can be manually reassigned upon cache creation.

 If the cost of a query ever exceeds the `maxCost` defined in our Cost Object, the query will be rejected and return Status 400 before the request is sent to the database.
 Additionally, if the depth of a query ever exceeds the `depthMax` defined in our Cost Object, the query will be similarly rejected.